vosaba/openstudio-server-helm/aws/README.md

 `eksctl get cluster`

 This cmd should return no clusters.
 You can also use the web console in your AWS account to verify as well.

+If the cluster didn't get fully deleted, go to [CloudFormation](console.aws.amazon.com/cloudformation) and manually delete the cluster stack.